We use cookies to enhance your browsing experience, marketing personalization and traffic analysis. Click “Accept” to consent. Privacy Policy

 • Live subtitles and real-time translation

-However, Skype doesn’t have the collaboration tools you need to work on a document simultaneously or brainstorm with colleagues.
-That makes it better for meetings or presentations that rely on verbal communication rather than smaller collaborative gatherings.
+However, Skype doesn’t have the collaboration features you need to work on a document simultaneously or brainstorm with colleagues.
+That makes it better for discussions and one-way presentations rather than hands-on, side-by-side working.

 Free features: